ABOUT The High Holy Days at

 What is Tashlich and how is it celebrated at TUJ?

-Tashlich is an ancient ceremony – typically held at a natural body of water – where worshippers discard breadcrumbs symbolizing the casting away of sins.
+Tashlich is an ancient ceremony – typically held at a natural body of water – where worshipers discard breadcrumbs symbolizing the casting away of sins.

-Adults are invited to write a few words on a card representing something each would like to “discard” for the coming year.
-We then anonymously place the cards in a basket.
+In addition to discarding breadcrumbs, those attending are invited to write a few words on a card with a part of oneself one would like to “discard,” placing the cards anonymously in a basket.

-Children – with or without the help of parents – will be asked to draw, write or make a wish of goodness for the coming year and throw their wishes into a small pool of water.
+Children – with or without the help of parents – will also be asked to draw, write or make a wish of goodness for the coming year.

 What is TUJ’s plan for the Yom Kippur Family Service?